Bank of Newark Building

 Bank of Newark Building is a historic bank building located at Newark in New Castle County, Delaware.
 It was built about 1845 and is a three-story, gable-roofed brick building with a symmetrical five-bay facade and a three-story ell to the rear.
 It is in a restrained form of the Greek Revival style.
 The front facade features a portico and massive pilasters added sometime after 1929.

 In 2010, a second location of the popular Wilmington, DE restaurant Catherine Rooney's moved into the original section of this building.
+As of 2025, this space is now occupied by the Greenhouse Gastropub.

 It was added to the National Register of Historic Places in 1983.